d3zd3z/zephyr/README-boot.rst

   recovery image is present, and signed correctly, it will be run.

 - If there are no images to run, we just crash.

+Segment swapping
+''''''''''''''''

+The *hard* part of updating flash is robustly swapping the code in the primary and the update partition.
+The first thing we need to be able to do is keep track of which block of code is the new code.
+To track this, we will make use of the last 16 bytes of each segment for a bootloader specific piece of data.

+The process works something like this:

+- External (to the bootloader) FOTA code places a new image in the update segment.

+- The bootloader will copy the primary code (the old image) into the scratch area.
+It will mark this copy with an indicator that it is a scratch copy of the old data.

+- It will then erase the primary area.

+- It will then copy the update area to the primary area, and indicate what this area is in the boot state.

+- It will then erase the update area.

+At this point, the primary area contains the new image, the update region is erased, and the scratch area contains the old image.
+It is now safe to boot the new image.

+Through a mechanism, this new image can indicate to the bootloader that it has successfully booted, and the bootloader can then erase the scratch area.

+If however, it detects that the new image does not boot successfully, it can erase the primary area, and copy the old image back to it to restore boot.

+Small sectors
+'''''''''''''

+Some flash devices have sectors that are much smaller than the code size (say 4 or 8k).
+With these devices, we have a lot more flexibility as to the sizes of the segments.
+It is also possible to make the scratch area much smaller, using 2 erase sectors will be sufficient to be able to swap the two code segments.

+The primary different here is that we actually swap the two code segments, rather than leave the old code in the scratch area.
+There is also a lot more state to keep track of, since we need to be able to interrupt the operation at any time, and figure out where we were, and resume.